LSY-Cython/CCDM/README.md

 Dataset is available at: https://github.com/thuml/Time-Series-Library.

-We will refine this code repository on the paper can be published.
+We will refine this code repository once the paper can be published.